 This isn’t the most common case by any stretch.
 Most employers are business casual or casual, and most programmers work for most employers.
 But this style of dress is increasingly common.
 And tech companies in Silicon Valley and other locations are leading the charge.

 So, as a programmer, you’re more likely than most professions to find yourself working in a super casual environment.
+And, if you find yourself there, you could always load up on programmer swag, like snarky t-shirts.

 5. Remote Work: Pants-Optional